 How to reverse root rot in plants?
 Or even prevent it from starting?
-The solution might surprise you.
+The solution to reversing root rot might surprise you.
 In fact, it seems quite simple.

-It is essential to follow a regular watering regimen that matches the plant’s water requirements.
-In addition, gardeners should focus on soil saturation and temperatures before starting their project.
+Following a regular watering regimen that matches the plant’s water requirements is essential.
+In addition, gardeners should focus on soil saturation and temperatures before starting their projects.

 The soil around the plants cannot be too heavy or unable to retain water.
-You should use potting soil for container plants.
-Ensure that the pots should have drainage holes.
-Empty any saucers beneath houseplants should regularly.
+You should use potting soil for container plants, ensuring that the pots should have drainage holes.
+Empty any saucers beneath houseplants should regularly to maintain fresh soil.
 Pot the plants in containers that are adequate in size.
 Do not use enormous jackpots to avoid excess moisture in the soil.

 Whenever possible, replace an old plant with a new plant in the exact location of your garden.
 This will prevent the soil from becoming contaminated.